BarbyKelly/quizproject/README.md

 - Developer saw this error when inspecting the website: "Uncaught TypeError: startQuizBtn is not a function at HTMLButtonElement.onclick".

-- Developer found the solution after reading this article: https://stackoverflow.com/questions/51282433/typeerror-functionname-is-not-a-function-at-htmlbuttonelement-onclick
+- Developer found the solution after reading this [article](https://stackoverflow.com/questions/51282433/typeerror-functionname-is-not-a-function-at-htmlbuttonelement-onclick)

 - Error had been caused by startQuizBtn, were it was supposed to be startQuizBtnFunction instead.